Practice Updates and Policies

 At this time, Gig Harbor Midwifery does not have a specific limitation on persons in attendance at your delivery, except they must be healthy with no known recent exposures.
 For deliveries at The Birthing Inn, only support people who are physically in the room will be allowed for the time being (no family allowed to wait in the waiting room).
 We strongly encourage limiting people present to those who live with you and your birth team.
 Please weigh the value of additional support people being present against the possibility that they may have been exposed and be latent carriers of the virus causing Covid 19.
 These individuals would be capable of transmitting the virus to you, your family, and your birth team without knowing they were sick.
 The decision regarding who to invite to your birth is ultimately your own.

-Our birth team will continue to consist of 3 members, as I believe that this is the fewest safe number of trained attendants at a birth.
-However the goal will be to get an assistant there late in the process and delegate charting and cleaning to her, so that only two of us are providing hands on care unless an emergency arises.
+Our birth team will continue to consist of 2-3 members, as I believe that this is the fewest safe number of trained attendants at a birth.
+However the goal will be to get a third assistant there late in the process and delegate charting and cleaning to her, so that only two of us are providing hands on care unless an emergency arises.

 We will be changing clothes immediately prior to entering your home (or the birth center), sanitizing hands, and wearing surgical face masks.
-If you request that we do not wear the masks we will take them off.
-The masks are for your protection and are only minimally effective at protecting the wearer.
 Also expect that we will take a little extra time leaving your home to re-sanitize and repack equipment prior to placing it in my car, and to change or layer our clothing before returning home to our own families.

 CHANGES FOR PRENATAL CARE